dsflu/IN4015NeuralNetworks/README.md

 Each line in the files starts with the video id and is followed by the list of ground-truth labels corresponding to that video.
-For example, for a video with id 'VIDEO_ID' and two lables 'LABLE1' and 'LABEL2' we store the following line:
+For example, for a video with id 'VIDEO_ID' and two labels 'LABEL1' and 'LABEL2' we store the following line:

 ```
 VIDEO_ID,LABEL1 LABEL2